MdevDigitalInc/quick-exit-button/README.md

 ## 🏎💨 Quick Exit Button 🙅‍♀️
-QEB is a button to redirect a website and remove traces from the history after being pressed.
+QEB is a button to redirect a website and quickly exit a webpage discretely.

 ## How it works ✏️
 QEB works by utilizing an IFFE (pronounced "iffy").
 An IFFE is an *Immediately Invoked Function Expression* that runs as soon as a website loads.
 IFFE's reduce clutter in the global scope because all variables and functions within it are not visible outside of its scope.